 Colon cancer stages are based on four specific factors: how large a tumor is, whether cancer is detected in the lymph nodes, whether cancer has spread to nearby tissues and how the cancer cells appear when viewed under a microscope.
-These factors is evaluated separately, and then the individual assessments are combined into a single score.
+These factors are evaluated separately, and then the individual assessments are combined into a single score.
 Stages range from 0 to 4; lower stages indicate less invasive cancers.

 The stages of colon cancer are described as follows: